HansonSoftware/pocket-recipes/README.md

 # Pocket-Recipes
 👨‍🍳 Calling all chefs!
-Pocket Recipes is a recipe storage application with additional features that make organizing your recipes much easier.
+Pocket Recipes is a recipe storage application with additional features that make organizing your recipes very easy.
 ## Features
 <ul>
   <li> Login/Signup for personal account